The-BigMan-tech/Guarantee-fallback/crown-language/readme.raw.md

 ### Welcome To Crown 👑
-It is a lightweight,expressive and declarative logic language inspired from Prolog.
+It is a lightweight,expressive and declarative knowledge representation language inspired from Prolog.

 ### Applications of the language
-- Scalable knowledge representation
+- Scalable knowledge representation.
-- Expert systems
+- Expert systems.
-- Problem solving
+- Problem solving.

-You can skip the following secctions straight to environment setup.

 ### Difference between it and Prolog
-- It does'nt use an interpreter but rather,it uses a resolver which is a component that converts the declarative document to a json file which is machine readable.This means that syntax overhead only happens once where subsequent queries work directly on the json document.
+- It does'nt use an interpreter but rather,it uses a resolver which is a component that converts the declarative document to a json file which is machine readable.This means that syntax overhead only happens once and queries work directly on the json document.

 - It has a declarative logic document language solely for declaring facts but requires the use of its imperative api through language bindings in a host language for writing rules and making queries.

+- It focuses more on knowledge representation than symbolic reasoning

 ### Why learn or use it ?
 - It does'nt branch away from the foundational principles of prolog.
 - It is easy to read and write.
 - It's syntax is very flexible yet safe for scale.
 - It has integration potential with any imperative language.
-- Despite the imperative rule centric design,it allows domain experts to document their facts separately and in parallel to those who will write the inferences.
+- It allows domain experts to document their facts separately and in parallel to those who will write the inferences.

 ### But why the design choice ?
 - By using a resolver over an interpreter :

-    - There is zero overhead of syntax interpretation during querying.It also allows for faster collaboration as team members dont have to resolve the document on their own end to query it.One can just directly send the lean json document and it can be queried on immediately.
+    - There is zero overhead of syntax interpretation during querying or making inferences.

+    - Collaboration is faster as team members dont have to resolve the document on their own end to query.The lean json document can be shared along with the src and it can be queried on immediately.

     - It can also enforce more semantic safety through static analysis that wont be possible if interpreted because of the dynamic nature of interpretation.This can make it written at scale with no safety costs.